Jake Day: Career as animator

+Bambi production

-Bambi, the main character of the book, was a roe deer, a species native to Europe; but, Disney decided to base the character on a mule deer from Arrowhead, California.
-Day argued the point that mule deer had large "mule-like" ears and were more indigenous to western North America; while the white-tail deer was more commonly recognized throughout America.
-Although Day was considered Disney's best animator at the time, one whom he trusted faithfully, Disney said: "Prove it."
+Bambi, the main character of the book, was a roe deer, a species native to Europe.
+But Walt Disney intended to base the character for the film adaptation on a mule deer from Arrowhead, California.
+However, Day argued that mule deer had large "mule-like" ears and were mostly indigenous to western North America, while the white-tail deer was more commonly recognized throughout America.

-Disney sent Day to Maine with a list of scenic images specific to the landscape to photograph: hazel nuts, marsh grass, oak leaves, pine cones, birch bark, low-bush and high-bush blueberries, red maple and speckled alder trees.
-Day did more than that; he took photos of "trees glittering with ice, snowy beaver dams and trees charred by fire.
+Unpersuaded, Disney reportedly said, "Prove it," and sent Day to Maine with a list of scenic images specific to the landscape to photograph: hazelnuts, marsh grass, oak leaves, pine cones, birch bark, low-bush and high-bush blueberries, red maple, and speckled alder trees.
+In response, Day took thousands of pictures of "trees glittering with ice, snowy beaver dams, and trees charred by fire.
 He photographed not only details of the forest floor: the lichen, leaves, ferns, pools, rotting logs, pitcher plants, autumn leaves; but even a bear cub’s footprints in the mud" and fire burnt trees.
-At night, Day and his traveling companion Lester Hall would study the shooting script to see where they should venture the next day to capture just the right image to accompany such scenes as: Bambi's first walk, mouse encounters, and Thumper's environment.
-Days campaign prevailed, and Disney gave the green light for Bambi to be a white-tail deer.
+At night, Day and his traveling companion Lester Hall studied the shooting script to see where they should venture the next day to capture just the right image to accompany such scenes as Bambi's first walk, mouse encounters, and Thumper's environment.
+Day ultimately swayed Disney, who gave the green light for Bambi to be a white-tail deer.

 "We had to remember," Day said, "that Disney has a ruthless fidelity to the physical scene, to the truth of nature, even when he may seem to the distorting nature.
 When corn gets into a picture, then make no mistake about it, corn must be an actor.
 And so up there in the Katahdin wild, when I took a shot – well, if it was only a short of a burnt tree, or some great webby root grasping at rockly soil, or a lichen like a colored shell wedged into a rough bark – I had to consider that Disney might say to me, 'What does that say to you?
 What do you feel?
 What does it do to you?
 Put it down on paper!'"
-In the end, Day took over a thousand photographs.